biraj21/writers-avenue/README.md

  - User can register with an avatar, and a default image will be there in case they don't.
  - User can create, read, update & delete posts.
  - View profile of other users.
+ - Can save drafts instead of directly publishing.